Hurtak/simple-test-env/README.md

 ### Shared port

-- port `8080` is exposed to host system
+- port `8080` is exposed to the host system
-- run something on `localhost:8080` in container, it will then be avaliable on `localhost:8080` on host system
+- run something on `localhost:8080` in the container, it will then be available on `localhost:8080` on the host system